strawberrypie/rusentiment/test.md

 # Training examples

-<div style="text-align: justify">These pre-annotated examples were presented to annotators for training, before they proceeded to actual annotation.
-They got feedback on whether their label was correct, and also the reasoning behind the label that is shown below.</div>
+These pre-annotated examples were presented to annotators for training, before they proceeded to actual annotation.
+They got feedback on whether their label was correct, and also the reasoning behind the label that is shown below.

 |  | Post |Label  | Feedback shown to the annotators |
 |------|------------------------------------------------------------------------------------------------------|----------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|